vbgm/meteor-vue3-less/README.md

-# Meteor + Vue3 + LessCSS
+# Meteor 2.14 + Vue3 + LessCSS

-This is a simple example of how to use Meteor with Vue3 and LessCSS, compiled with native Meteor bundler.
+This is a simple example of how to use Meteor with Vue3 and LessCSS, using native Meteor bundler (without Vite).

 ## How to use